 - Plan some easy-meal menus and shop in advance. - Make and freeze meals ahead of time.
 After surgery, you may want bland/comfort foods. - Stock up on foods that are easy to prepare. - Many grocery stores will deliver an order right to your door.
 Contact your local grocery store for more information.

 Bedroom

 - Sleep on a bed that you can get in and out of easily. - Consider installing a bedrail to make getting in and out easier. - Consider having a bedroom on the main level.
-Do not sleep on your surgical side or on your stomach.
-If you are using an ice machine when you are home, consider where your ice machine will be plugged in so that you can use it during the night. - Some people find it more comfortable to sleep in a recliner or propped up on some pillows for a period of time after surgery.

 Bathroom Tips